meb-team/clusteringEval/results/test_sclust.md

 **Singletons percentage Sclust clustering of 10 samples, with id between 95 and 99 and quality between 0 and 1**
 <img src="../clusteringEval_EVAL/test_SCLUST/singletons_boxplot.png" width="500">

+Detailed values for all samples and parameters are given in [clusteringEval_RESULTS/test_SCLUST/testSclust.eval.tsv](../clusteringEval_RESULTS/test_SCLUST/testSclust.eval.tsv)

 * Sclust performs better with 97% threshold, in accurate or default mode.
 It's the threshold with less variability and with best ARI values, for each quality parameters.
 * Sclust is sensible to inputs.
 Results shows variability, mostly in default mode with quality over 0.